MansFaye/lncRNAseq22/analysis/rawqc/README.md

-Quality Control of the raw reads is run here using `doQC1.sh`.
+Quality Control of the raw reads is ran here using `doQC1.sh`.
 ### Modules used
 * Fastqc ver.
 0.11.9
 * MultiQC ver.
 1.8